elliotjharper/vscode-nuget-package-manager/TESTING.md

 - **Expected**:
   - Webview panel titled "NuGet Package Update" opens
   - All packages from all .csproj files are displayed (deduplicated by package name)
-  - Each package shows: name, and for each consumer: version and source project file
+  - Each package shows: name, and for each consumer: version and project on one line (format: "version - project")
   - Packages that are used by multiple projects show multiple consumer entries
+  - **Version conflicts are highlighted in red** when the same package has different versions across projects

 #### Scenario 4: Search functionality